albar965/littlenavmap-manual/src/en/FLIGHTPLAN.rst

 Choose ``Select visible Columns`` from the flight plan table context menu to customize the table.
 You can still move and resize columns in the table.
 All changes are saved.

+The changes can be undone by selecting ``Reset View`` in the context menu.

 .. figure:: ../images/flightplan_columns.jpg